Loneliness can be compared to a thick winter’s fog.

 Becoming your own counselor is invaluable because it allows you to explore your problems, rather than wallow in them.
 Ask yourself, Why am I lonely?
 When did it start?
 How am I feeling?
 Why am I feeling that way?
 What can I do to solve my loneliness?
 (By the way, kudos for checking out this article, because, in a sense, you’re being your own counselor now.)

 Analyzing your problems really does help put them into new perspectives.
-When I experienced loneliness I read self-help books, started journaling, and mapped out my issues on pieces of paper to give them a visual perspective.
+When I experienced loneliness I read self-help books, started keeping a journal, and mapped out my issues on pieces of paper to give them a visual perspective.
 The more I analyzed them and looked at them with different perspectives, the easier I found it to address my inner turmoil.

 6. Be near people